GESTATIONAL SURROGACY IN NEVADA

 Can both Intended Parents be declared the legal parents in a pre-birth order if no parent is genetically related to the child?

 What are the bases for venue?
-Any county in the state.

 Do results vary by venue?
-No

 Is a hearing required to obtain a pre-birth order?
-Not usually, but it varies by judge.

 Is a pre-birth order possible in Nevada based on a Gestational Carrier’s plan to deliver in Nevada, if no party lives in Nevada?
-Yes

 Will Nevada Vital Records honor a pre-birth order from another state?
-Yes, but the order needs to be registered in Nevada and comply with Nevada public policy.

 What is the typical time frame to obtain a birth certificate after delivery?
-1 week.

 How are same-sex parents named on the final birth certificate?
 Parent and Parent.

 Can an international same-sex male couple obtain an initial birth certificate naming the biological father and Gestational Carrier?
-Yes

 Alternatively, can they obtain a birth certificate naming only the biological father or both fathers, with no mention of the Gestational Carrier?
-Yes

 Can the non-biological parent in a same-sex couple obtain a second parent adoption based solely on the fact that the child was born in Nevada (i.e., neither of the Intended Parents lives in Nevada)?
-Yes but the petition cannot be filed until 30 days after the birth of the child.

 If no, will Nevada Vital Records honor a second parent adoption order from another state and add the second parent to the birth certificate?
-Yes

-Note: This situation typically arises if the child is born outside of the state.
+Note: This situation typically arises if the child is born outside the state.
 The parents then return to Nevada to obtain a second parent adoption or stepparent adoption in Nevada.

 Will courts in Nevada grant second parent adoptions or stepparent adoptions to heterosexual couples living in Nevada?
-Yes

 Does the couple need to be married?
-No

 Will courts in Nevada grant second parent adoptions or stepparent adoptions to same-sex couples living in Nevada?
-Yes

 Does the couple need to be married?
-No

 Is there a statute or published case law that addresses the rights of a donor over the resulting eggs, sperm, embryo or child?
 Yes, NRS 126.660 states: “A donor is not a parent of a child conceived by means of assisted reproduction.”